 Worship Chapel services, residence hall religious appointments, and church worship services provide opportunities for personal enrichment.
-Choosing to come to this University implies the student's willingness to attend these appointments as part of the educational climate.
+Choosing to come to this University implies the student's willingness to attend these appointments as part of the educational experience.

 Transportation The student is responsible for transportation arrangements and costs to offcampus assignments.
 The student who has a car must arrange for campus vehicle registration and parking permit.
-The law requires that adequate public liability insurance be carried by car owners, and the driver must have a valid California driver's license.
+The law requires that adequate public liability insurance be carried by car owners, and the driver must have a valid driver's license issued by the state of California.